dualboot-partners/latam-git-part2-learn-challenge/README.md

 1. Create a new branch `feature-a`

     a.
-Create a commit updating the user's personal data with your own data. `(commit 1)`
+Create a commit updating the user's personal data with your own data.
+(Please name your commit message as `commit 1`)

     b.
-Create another commit updating the text of the footer. `(commit 2)`
+Create another commit updating the text of the footer.
+(Please name your commit message as `commit 2`)

     c.
 Undo your last commit.
 What command would you use and why?